How will patients benefit from acupuncture?

 Do you practice Traditional Chinese Medicine or Homeopathy?

-Ellicott Small Animal Hospital does not practice TCM or Homeopathy.
+Ellicott Street Animal Hospital does not practice TCM or Homeopathy.
 At this time there is no reliable evidence or research to support their principles, and these practices may actually delay legitimate medical diagnosis and therapy, thus prolonging suffering and potentially denying patients relief.
 According to American Veterinary Medical Association, “diagnosis should be based on sound, accepted principles of veterinary medicine” and AVMA proposed a policy that “homeopathy is an ineffective practice and that its use as a veterinary therapy should be discouraged.”